elleem/reading-notes/401/reading09.md

 use `__call__` to make objects callable, tell the method what you want it to do with items in the object.
 In this example, it is told to print transacations and the start amount.

+`__enter__` and `__exit__` will function as context managers

 ### Statistics Probability

 ### Intro to Statistics

+Statistical features, such as boxplots, created via median, max, min values.

+small data is close together, grande data is further apart, the median helps you understand where the weight it is on data set.

 ### Ethics

 In the video “AI Guru makes $238,800 with misleading paid course,” what was the main ethical issue raised concerning the use of developers’ work, and how might this have been avoided?

+Is it even a scam if you don't make it on Coffeezilla?

+Does not properly credit people who he takes code from.
+Does not fork repos, instead clones them.
+Takes literally the whole code.

+Proper credits on projects.

 ### Statistics Module